alexandster/STKDE-NonStationaryBackground/README.md

 18. odds_ratio_surface.py - Computes the difference in odds ratios between ST_IB and S_IB
    - inputs: odds ratios
    - outputs: odds_ratio differences surface (serves as basis for Figure 12)

+19. cluster_extract.py - extracts voxels from the grid that have been identified as clustered
+   - inputs: grid of density estimates, cluster index
+   - outputs: clustered voxels